SaharAlmahfouzNasser/saharalmahfouznasser.github.io/_pages/about.md

 <h2>Recent Updates </h2>

 1. Our work "Reverse Knowledge Distillation: Training a Large Model using a Small One for Retinal Image Matching on Limited Data" became the SOTA for retinal image registration-July 2023
+2. Our paper titled "Improving Mitosis Detection via UNet-Based Adversar- ial Domain Homogenizer" won the best paper award in the 16th International Joint Conference on Biomedical Engineering Systems and Technologies-March 2023